iWanFlagz/CDDC-2021-Writeup/A malicious puzzle/Shifting.md

 > Shifting (300 points)
 >
-> The recently captured file seryer contained a mysterious file that was probably used for getting access to other reséurces.
-Can you find the correct password
+> The recently captured file server contained a mysterious file that was probably used for getting access to other resources.
+Can you find the correct password?

 The challenge provides us with a "Shifting.exe" executable file.

-Opening the executable file with ida-free, we got found a potential flag.
+Opening the executable file with ida-free, we found a potential flag.

 <p align="center">
     <img src="screenshots/Shifting-1.png" style="width:70%; border: 0.8px solid black" caption="Output of ida-free" /><br/>